-- Professional Track: Students complete a masters project or research paper under the supervision of USI core or affiliate faculty (3 credits) and a 175-hour internship working with a public, private, or non-profit organization engaged in the urban research, advocacy, or decision-making (3 credits).
+- Professional Track: Students complete a master’s project or research paper under the supervision of USI core or affiliate faculty (3 credits) and a 175-hour internship working with a public, private, or non-profit organization engaged in urban research, advocacy, or decision-making (3 credits).

 Looking to further your interest in urban topics?
 Ready for that next level?
 The Urban Studies Institute’s PhD in Urban Studies prepares students for academic and research careers at the forefront of urban analysis.
 Our doctoral students work alongside top faculty in their fields and join future leaders passionate about solving urban community issues.